bilgino/angularforddd/README.md

 **» Router Navigation and Aggregates**<br/>

-Due to the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than high-level business objects that are modeled around business use cases, we must reexamine the idea of building client-side aggregates.
-Typically, we register URIs in the router configuration to enable "deep-linking" the application state.
-However, as an aggregate builds a cluster of related entities and value objects, we would have to cluster resources to comply with RESTful practices instead.
+Because the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than high-level business objects, that are modeled around business use cases, we must reexamine the idea of building client-side aggregates.
+Typically, we declare URLs in the Angular router configuration to enable "deep-linking" the application and UI state.
+However, as an aggregate builds a cluster of domain-related entities and value objects, we would have to cluster resources instead to conform to REST APIs.
 With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate.

-We can't project a single resource URL to an entire aggregate, especially when running a deep-link like `/orders/:id/items`!
+Normally, we project one URL to one single resource type, especially when invoking a "deep-link" like `/orders/:id/items`.

-The aggregate need to provide a query method to the internal state for each URI endpoint.
-As a consequence, the aggregate will always be composed as a whole unit for each navigation event.
-In this way, we can continue to focus on use case specific aggregates and comply with the navigational behavior of SPA architectures:
+As a consequence, the aggregate (cluster) must be composed for each initial navigation event and provide query methods to the internal state.
+Subsequently, an application service provides the public interface to cover all requests to the internal state of an aggregate.
+In this way, we can continue to focus on use case specific aggregates and comply with the navigational behavior of router-based SPA architectures:

 ![](src/assets/images/Aggregate_ACL.PNG)